What major should I select?

 2 semesters of physics with laboratory

 These requirements are subject to change and in fact, a few schools have changed their requirements by adding specific biology courses and increasing the number of semester hours (15 hours that must include cell biology and genetics).
-The current trend is to require or strongly recommend biochemistry; this may become a requirement in the next several years.

 In addition to the required courses above, there are several courses to consider which will prepare you for the coursework you will encounter in medical school.
 Courses to consider include cell biology, genetics, anatomy, physiology, microbiology, immunology, histology, and neurobiology.
 None of these are required for admission to medical school.

 Do I need a grade point average of 4.0?

 The grade point average (GPA) is an important component of the requirements for admission to medical school.
 It is not necessary to have a 4.0.
 Instead, it is probably better to have a solid GPA in the 3.60-4.00 range (on a 4 point scale) and participation in extracurricular activities to demonstrate interests beyond academics.
 If you have a poor first year but steadily improve in the following semesters, you still have a good chance of admission to medical school.
 However, if you start strong and then fade, your chances for admission could be diminished.

 You should begin the formal application to medical school during the summer before you graduate because it takes about a year to complete the entire process.